Cank256/Frontend-Mentor-Challenges/README.md

 ## Giving feedback

-Feedback is always welcome, so if you have any to give on any of the challenges please email nkunzecaleb[at]gmail[dot]com
+Feedback is always welcome, so if you have any to give on any of the challenges please email nkunzecaleb[at]gmail[dot]com.